 A fireplace adds personality and value to your home.
-When a person imagines their dream house, the house typically includes a cozy home that keeps you and your family warm in the winter, either with a smoothly running heating system or getting comfy around a cozy fire.
+When a person imagines their dream house, it typically includes a comfy home that keeps you and your family warm in the winter, either with a smoothly running heating system or getting comfy around a cozy fire.

 It’s hard to resist the appeal of of a toasty fire, but how do you pick between a gas or wood burning fireplace?
 There are many points to consider when deciding how to keep your home nice and toasty.